LeoEgidi/pivmet/paper/paper.md

 # Conclusion

-The `pivmet` package proposes various methods for identifying pivotal units in datasets with a grouping structure and using them for improving inferential conclusions and clustering partitions.
+The `pivmet` package proposes various methods for identifying pivotal units in datasets with a grouping structure and uses them for improving inferential conclusions and clustering partitions.
 The package suits well for both supervised and unsupervised problems, by providing a valid alternative to existing functions for similar applications, and keeping low the computational effort.
-It is of future interest to include additional aspects in the software, such as the estimation of the number of components in the data when this information is latent or unknown and provide more graphical tools to diagnose pivotal selection.
+It is of future interest to include additional functions that may allow to deal with the estimation of the number of components in the data when this information is latent or unknown and provide more graphical tools to diagnose pivotal selection.

 # Reproducibility